 There is much more I could say, but for now I will offer one example of a way that corporatism could provide a potential solution to a current social and economic problem.
 In Canada we are facing a ‘jobs’ crisis.
 Every year, our colleges and universities produce far more graduates than can be employed in a shrinking number of middle-class occupations, while at the same time, many employers complain that they can’t find skilled workers.
 Broadly speaking, the worlds of training and employment have separated, as would be expected in a predominantly pluralist system.
 The various employment sectors, as well as the many universities and other educational institutions that supply them with educated workers, have to a large extent become enclaves of interest, communicating with each other only when necessary.
 Although each enclave is able to protect its own interests, the interests of the nation are not served and our employment landscape has become one of profound waste and mismatch.

 Let’s suppose that within Canada we could create corporations, or state-licensed ‘intermediary’ institutions representing the major professions.
-These institutions would coordinate the interests of labour, management, and government within each profession.
-The corporations, in turn, would sponsor or officially approve those educational programs in our colleges or universities that meet the standards required by that particular profession.
+These institutions would be similar in some respects to existing professional associations that provide accreditation for select college or university programs, but they would be far greater in number and have more power to coordinate the interests of labour, management, and government within each profession.
+The corporations, in exchange for the power they have been granted, would sponsor or officially approve any programs in our colleges or universities that meet the standards required by that particular profession.
 They would have some say in the control of admission numbers, which would help avoid the overproduction of graduates, and also provide a link through which co-op opportunities and apprenticeship programs could be arranged.
 University or college staff and faculty could communicate with management through the corporation in order to stay on top of new economic or technological developments.
 The universities could also arrange, through the corporations, to provide online or in-person extended education programs to encourage skill development among those already employed in the profession.
 Non-approved educational programs in colleges and universities would still exist, of course, but they would become less attractive for those pursuing education as a path to a career.
 Bachelor of Arts programs would shrink to a size more in keeping with the genuine demand that exists for liberal arts education.

 Is this not a reasonable solution?
 Would it require the imposition of an economic dictatorship, or could it be implemented gradually as a practical solution to existing problems?
 Those are questions that the existing scholarship on corporatism, much of which is in English, can help answer.
 But what would the effect be on our society, and particularly on the wellbeing of young people looking to find careers and raise families, if we could implement such a solution?
 Those are questions that can only be answered by thinkers like Othmar Spann and visionary leaders like Engelbert Dollfuss, and that is why their ideas must be recovered and reclaimed.